rajkbess/hackathon/README.md

 ### Initial joining process

-Nodes to request membership which is then approved by the BNO.
-To quickly run these steps:
+Nodes need to request membership, which is then approved by the BNO.
+To quickly run these steps for all nodes:

 ```bash
 cd deploy